 Supporting privacy regulations in the IX Library

-To easily integrate the IX Library with a CMP, we recommend selecting a CMP (or a proprietary solution) that's compliant with the following IAB Frameworks: CCPA Compliance Framework for Publishers & Technology Companies, and the Transparency & Consent Framework (TCF) v1.1 as well as v2.0.
+To easily integrate the IX Library with a CMP, we recommend selecting a CMP (or a proprietary solution) that's compliant with the following IAB Frameworks: CCPA Compliance Framework for Publishers & Technology Companies, and the Transparency & Consent Framework (TCF) v2.0.

 To enable support for privacy regulations in your IX Library, see Enable privacy regulation support in the IX Library.

 How it works

 When privacy settings are enabled in the IX Library, the IX Library attempts to connect with a CMP as soon as it loads on the publisher’s page.
 Once connected, the IX Library waits to receive one of two signals:

 - An encoded string, representing the site visitor's consent from the CMP

 - The privacy settings timeout, set in the IX app